 At least one sample in each set of helmets received for testing will be marked to guide the correct placement of test impacts and to assess the correct location of the frontal restraint hardware.
 If the samples have been submitted for certification testing, the sample intended for the archive must be among those marked.

 The helmet is placed upon the largest appropriate ISO head form, positioned according to the apposite helmet positioning index and held in place with an applied force of 50 newtons (11.25 lbs).
 The intersections of the shell with the various defined planes are then traced onto the outer surface of the helmet in the following manner:

-The level of the S0 plane is marked on that portion of the helmet in front of the fore plane.
-The level of the S3 plane is marked on that portion lying between the fore and rear planes.
-The level of the S4 plane is marked on that portion behind the rear plane.
-Finally, line segments along the fore plane are marked to join the S0 and S3 planes and, similarly, line segments along the rear plane are marked to join the S3 and S4 planes.
+The level of the $S_0$ plane is marked on that portion of the helmet in front of the fore plane.
+The level of the $S_3$ plane is marked on that portion lying between the fore and rear planes.
+The level of the $S_4$ plane is marked on that portion behind the rear plane.
+Finally, line segments along the fore plane are marked to join the $S_0$ and $S_3$ planes and, similarly, line segments along the rear plane are marked to join the $S_3$ and $S_4$ planes.

 These lines enclose the top of the helmet and are the boundary of the required extent of protection.
 However, it shall not be a cause for rejection if parts of this boundary fall below the edge of the helmet.
-A test line shall be constructed within the extent of protection 40 mm from the closest point on the boundary as shown in figure 2.
+A test line shall be constructed within the extent of protection 40 mm from the closest point on the boundary as shown in Figure 2.
+This test line bounds the area in which the Standard and Low Velocity test impacts described in sections E4.3.1 and E4.3.2 may be sited.

-Mark level of the Reference plane on the center right and left sides of the sample and then mark a segment of the Transverse plane intersecting both the reference plane and S_4 plane levels.
+Mark level of the Reference plane on the center right and left sides of the sample and then mark a segment of the Transverse plane intersecting both the reference plane and S4 plane levels.
 The points at which the Reference plane and the Transverse plane intersect will be the site of the Low Lateral impacts described in E4.3.3.
-The points at which the S_4 and Transverse planes intersect must be at least 70 mm in front of the centers of the M6 inserts required for tether mounts of frontal head restraint systems.
+The points at which the S4 and Transverse planes intersect must be at least 70 mm in front of the centers of the M6 inserts required for tether mounts of frontal head restraint systems.